-OntarioMD works with EMR vendors, clinicians and other partner organizations on Proof of Concepts to define and evaluate emerging EMR functional and EHR integration requirements.
-The outcomes from these Proof of Concepts inform future EMR Specifications to be published by OntarioMD.
+OntarioMD (OMD) works with EMR vendors, clinicians and other partner organizations on Proof of Concepts to define and evaluate emerging EMR functional and EHR integration requirements.
+The outcomes from these Proof of Concepts inform future EMR Specifications to be published by OMD.

-OntarioMD-certified EMR offerings will be selected to participate in Proof of Concepts through an invitational Request for Service (RFS) process.
-OntarioMD also values participation of its practicing physician community to provide first-hand insight, experience and guidance in demonstrating the clinical and practice value of its Proof of Concepts.
+OMD-certified EMR offerings will be selected to participate in Proof of Concepts through an invitational Request for Service (RFS) process.
+OMD also values participation of its practicing physician community to provide first-hand insight, experience and guidance in demonstrating the clinical and practice value of its Proof of Concepts.
 Practicing physician members from the community are selected to participate at various stages throughout the lifecycle of the Proof of Concepts.
-Their selection varies and can leverage physician representatives from the community (family physicians and specialists), members of the OntarioMD
+Their selection varies and can leverage physician representatives from the community (family physicians and specialists), members of the OMD

 Peer Leader Program, and/or physicians who are clients of the participating EMR vendors.

-DHDR and DHIR are provincial resources that offer valuable real-time access to dispensed
+DHDR is a provincial resource that offers valuable real-time access to dispensed

 and log in to multiple resources – simplifying their workflow and saving them